BenSchZA/scrapeth/README.md

 An application, and in future perhaps an API, to scrape repositories for Ethereum smart contract addresses.
 This is partly an exercise in learning Elixir/Phoenix, and partly useful when performing security audits of Ethereum dapps - these addresses will be listed with links to block explorers and other analytics.

+For now (may be more permanent in future) see https://kawapi.io/scan and try `ProteaNetwork/protea-gather`.

 ## Roadmap

 0. Scrape GitHub repos